Macrometacorp/docs/docs/akamai/akamai-sdk.md

 sidebar_position: 50
 title: Akamai EdgeWorker SDK Support
 ---

-This page shows you how to use Akamai EdgeWorkers with Macrometa SDKs.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+This page shows you how to use Akamai EdgeWorkers with Macrometa SDKs and API calls.

+## Create EdgeWorker Metadata

-First step is to create Edge worker metadata.
+The first step to working with EdgeWorkers is to create EdgeWorker metadata.
 You can see more about parameters of metadata object in [Manage Integrations](../../docs/akamai/manage-integrations.md).

+You can also check if there is existing metadata set up, update metadata, and delete metadata.

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">